kube-rs/website/docs/kubernetes-version.md

     While exceeding the supported version range is likely to work for most api resources: **we do not test** kube's functionality **outside this version range**.

 In minor skews, both kube and Kubernetes will share a large functioning API surface, while relying on deprecated apis to fill the gap.
-However, the **further you stray** from the range you are **increasingly likely** to encounter rust structs that doesn't work against your cluster, or miss support for resources entirely.
+However, the **further you stray** from the range you are **increasingly likely** to encounter Rust structs that doesn't work against your cluster, or miss support for resources entirely.

 ## Special Abstractions